James E. Rogers (attorney): Marriage and children

 He was married to Beverly Barlow.
 Jim Rogers had 3 children from a previous marriage: Suzanne Rogers Plant, Kimberly Rogers Cell, and Perry Rogers; and eight grandchildren.

 He announced in early 2014 that when he died (June 14, 2014), his wife, Beverly, would take over ownership of the television stations.
-The flagship station was later sold to Sinclair Broadcast Group which effectively made Intermountain West Communications Company as a defunct company.
+The flagship station was later sold to Sinclair Broadcast Group which effectively made Intermountain West Communications Company a defunct company.